|Client: Removed for Privacy||Date of report: April 15, 2021|

 - There are heat damaged electrical outlets to port aft overhead in the engine room and aft in the pilothouse, replace these outlets.

-- Complete the various maintenance and installations which are underway and prove components and systems properly functional prior to operation of the
+- Complete the various maintenance and installations which are underway and prove components and systems properly functional prior to operation.

 1. New wrinkle belly sections have been installed in the engine’s exhaust components.
 Clean the soot from the exhaust blankets before reinstalling the ventilation and assembly to allow detection of any future exhaust leaks.